IMF Crisis Lending

 Economic and financial crises can take many forms.
-The IMF assists countries hit by crises by providing them with financial support to create breathing room as they implement corrective policies to restore economic stability and growth.
-As the global financial landscape has been transformed in recent years, the IMF’s lending instruments have evolved to meet changing needs.
+The IMF assists countries hit by crises by providing them financial support to create breathing room as they implement adjustment policies to restore economic stability and growth.
+As crisis prevention can be more effective than crisis resolution, the Fund also provides precautionary financing to help prevent and insure against crises.
+The IMF’s lending instruments have evolved in recent years to meet countries’ changing needs.

 Why do crises occur?